Leah1977/Fishy_pair/TESTING.md

 ### User Story 1

-What I expect to find on a matching game?
+What do I expect to find on a matching game?

 1. The game displays an overlay to click on to start the game straight away.
 2. The game gives three options.
 You can choose to play straight away.
 You can click on an option to find out how to play the game.
 You can sign up for further information on developing games.
 3. The game is interactive.
-When you click on a card it will turn over.
-If you find a match it will remain flipped, you can then continue to choose another card.
+When you click on a card, it will turn over.
+If you find a match, it will remain flipped; you can then choose another card.
    Continue play till all the matches are found.
    Your score will be counted up as moves for each click.
    You will play till the timer runs out.
 4. You can restart the game at any stage with the restart icon.
-   There are no further levels at this stage.
+   There are no other levels at this stage.
 There are plans to have more levels.

    ![Game Play](assets/images/readmeimages/startgame.png)

 ### User Story 2

- This game has one level, you will race against the clock to find all the matches.
+ This game has one level; you will race against the clock to find all the matches.

 ![Timed Game](assets/images/readmeimages/timer.png)